 Every year around this time, all the shelter mags and interior design bloggers are abuzz with “the next big thing” in interior design.

 This always brings about a huge eye roll on my weary face.
 I mean… it’s not like changing our decor is like changing our lipstick color!
 It’s a very big deal.
 The cost to put together a nice living room from scratch is $20,000.
 Minimum.
 Then, there’s the matter of personal preference.
 I have clients who love color; can’t get enough of it.
-I have clients who want a very muted palette.
-Some like pattern.
-Some don’t.
-Some hate certain colors, but love others; lots of variation.
+And, there are clients who want a very muted palette.
+Some like pattern and some don’t.
+There are those that hate certain colors, but love others; lots of variation.

 as long as you do it well.